 kubectl get all --namespace=test

 Once the rollout is completed, you can deploy a new version by committing the following.

 # production/podinfo/patch.yaml apiVersion: apps/v1 kind: Deployment metadata: name: podinfo spec: template: spec: containers: - name: podinfod image: stefanprodan/podinfo:3.1.1

 Summary, Tips, & Tricks

 When implementing the above approach on an existing system, naturally, you will need to plan how to do this gradually.
 There is a natural order of pre-conditions that have to be fulfilled.

 - Ingress-controller should call components via Service Mesh or be able to understand traffic-splitting without it.

-- Traffic splitting happens in the originating client, hence it needs to be configured in the origin and not the recieving end, if you use service mesh it will be transparent but do notice that client-facing services will need a supported proxy1 or service-mesh2 that is able to understand traffic splitting.
+- Traffic splitting happens in the originating client; hence it needs to be configured in the origin and not the receiving end.
+If you use service mesh it will be transparent but do notice that client-facing services will need a supported proxy1 or service-mesh2 that is able to understand traffic splitting.